 The cornea is the clear tissue covering the front of the eye.
 It is the main focusing element of the eye.
 Vision will be dramatically reduced if the cornea becomes cloudy from disease, injury, or infection.

 What is corneal blindness?

-Corneal blindness is a disorder that results from the cornea becoming clouded, making a person blind, or at best severely limiting their vision.
+Corneal blindness happens when a person's cornea becomes clouded.
+This can make them blind, or at best severely limit their vision.

 What is a corneal transplant?